apennell/she-templates/README.md

   future self!
 * **`index.html`**
   * Where we put our main content
-  * HTML describes the content and structure of a web page, and is the standard markup language for web pages
+  * [HTML](#html-make-it-say-what-you-want) describes the content and structure of a web page, and is the standard markup language for web pages
 * **`/styles`**
-  * Where we put our CSS files, which is how we style our HTML content
+  * Where we put our [CSS](#css-make-it-look-good) files, which is how we style our HTML content
   * CSS is a language that describes how the web browser should display an HTML document’s content
   * Can include custom CSS files, eg `style.css`
-  * Can include imported CSS files from other libraries, eg `materialize.min.css` and `materialize.css`
+  * Can include imported CSS files from other libraries, eg `materialize.min.css`
 * **`/scripts`**
-  * Where we put our JavaScript code, which makes our site interactive
+  * Where we put our [JavaScript](#javascript-make-it-do-cool-stuff) code, which makes our site interactive
   * JavaScript is a language that allows us to program the behavior of web pages
   * Can include custom JS files, eg `script.js`
-  * Can include imported JS files from other libraries, eg `materialize.min.js` and `materialize.js`
+  * Can include imported JS files from other libraries, eg `materialize.min.js`
 * **`/images`**
   * Where we put any images that we want to save and display

-### `index.html`
+## HTML: Make it say what you want

-Basic structure of an HTML document:
+### Basic HTML document structure

 ```html
 <!DOCTYPE html>
 <html>